simeoncloud/docs/reporting.md

 ## Tenant updates
 When installing Simeon Cloud Power BI Reporting, the installer will make the following changes to the tenant selected to host the Power BI report:
 - Creates the Simeon Cloud **Power BI Workspace**
-- Creates the **Azure Resource Group** named simeoncloud-reporting
+- Creates the **Azure Resource Group** named simeoncloudreporting
-- Creates an **Azure SQL server and database** named simeoncloud-{tenant domain name}
+- Creates a **Log Analytics workspace** named SimeonCloud
-    - Defaults to the Standard S0: with 10 DTUs, see [here for pricing information](https://azure.microsoft.com/en-us/pricing/details/azure-sql-database/single/)
+    - Defaults to the Analytic logs Pay-As-You-Go tier, see [here for pricing information](https://azure.microsoft.com/en-us/pricing/details/monitor/)
-- Creates a **Service Principal** named Simeon Cloud Power BI Reporting **with admin access** to the Simeon Cloud SQL Server and Power BI Workspace
+- Creates a **Service Principal** named Simeon Cloud Reporting **with admin access** to the SimeonCloud Log Analytics workspace and Power BI Workspace
 - **Generates a client secret** for Simeon Cloud Power BI Reporting and saves it as a secure variable in an Azure DevOps Variable Group shared only with your tenant pipelines
 - Updates the Power BI tenant setting to **allow Service Principals access to the Power BI APIs**
 - Updates the Power BI setting to provide the **logged in user access to create Power BI workspaces**